jsdevel/node-find-java-home/README.md

 Returns the location of JAVA_HOME as an absolute path on windows, mac, and linux.
 It runs asynchronously.

+##Algorithm
+1. Use JAVA_HOME if it's set.
+2. Find javac in PATH

+If javac is found in PATH:
+3. Handle symlink of javac if found in path.
+4. Check for java_home next to javac (mac has this)

+If java_home is found(mac):
+5. Use the result of java_home

+6. User the parent directory.

 ##Example
 ````javascript
 require('./')(function(err, home){